What is fetal monitoring?

 getting enough oxygen or there are other problems.
 An abnormal pattern also may mean

-that an emergency cesarean (c-section) delivery is needed.
+that an emergency cesarean section (C-section) delivery is needed.

 Why might I need fetal monitoring?